India’s Latest Market Cap to GDP Ratio

 - The ratio is a backward-looking indicator comprising historical data.
 The historical average of India’s Market Cap to GDP ratio over the last 20 years period is around 75.

 - Thus, we can say that stock market outlook in March 2020 (where the ratio is 56) was closer to its bottom.
 Thus the Buffett indicator gives investors an early warning before bottoming of the markets.

 - In current Equity market outlook as on August 2020, India’s Market Cap to GDP ratio rebounded to 78 from 56, the sharpest decline in March 2020 (Lowest since FY2009-10).

 - Indian Stock market has gone through a big corrections due to Heavy sell-off by FIIs amidst Coronavirus outbreak.

-- However, due to heavy liquidity infused by the Central Banks (in US, Europe), the a comeback of FIIs in April-June 2020 has supported the Indian Stock Market to set for a recovery.
+- However, due to heavy liquidity infused by the Central Banks (in US, Europe), the a comeback of FIIs in April-August 2020 has supported the Indian Stock Market to set for a recovery.

 India’s Market Cap to GDP Ratio – Monthly Trend

 How the markets valuation changed month-on-month for FY2019-20?
 Below chart shows the monthly movement of India’s Market Cap to GDP Ratio.